saurabh-khanna/picsurvey/README.md

-# 📷 PictoPercept
+# 📷 Picsurvey

-Welcome to _PictoPercept_!
+Welcome to surveys using _PictoPercept_!
 We study how humans make choices when navigating the internet.

 ![](data/fairface/nomargin/changeface.gif)